-Some people swear up and down that salt water pools are the only way to go because they are free of chlorine and are a healthier option.
-Others stick to chlorine because they simply don’t like the maintenance and feeling of salt water .
+Some people swear up and down that saltwater pools are the only way to go because they are free of chlorine and are a healthier option.
+Others stick to chlorine because they simply don’t like the maintenance and feel of saltwater.
 Today we’ll discuss both types so you can decide.

-This chemical is what keeps pools clean and bacteria free.
-Even salt water pools use a little (when the salt breaks down it creates chlorine in small doses).
-Chlorine breaks down into different chemicals which destroy microorganisms and bacteria by destroying lipids, enzymes, and cell structures.
+This chemical is what keeps pools clean and bacteria-free.
+Even saltwater pools use a little (when the salt breaks down it creates chlorine in small doses).
+Chlorine breaks down into different chemicals that destroy microorganisms and bacteria by destroying lipids, enzymes, and cell structures.
 Due to the destructiveness of chlorine, many pool owners worry about the health of their friends, family, children, dogs, and themselves.
 There is chlorine in all human bodies, but increased levels in the body can become toxic.

 Hours after leaving the pool you can still smell chlorine and you feel the difference in your skin, making you rush to a soapy shower or bath.

 Chlorinated pools are often cheaper upfront due to the fact that a chlorine generator isn’t needed upfront.
 However, more maintenance is needed to keep it clean and the amount of chlorine needs to be fairly exact for the best performance (but there are people out there to help with this information).